 Madalena’s may have the charm of a local bar, but the food and wine come with some serious pedigree.
 Rees’ brother Adam is the Head Chef, with his resumé including a formative stint in Andrew McConnell’s Melbourne restaurant empire.
 Adam has teamed exclusively with a local supplier to source the freshest sustainably caught seafood.
 He has also fostered strong relationships with local farmers, as well as growing as much himself in their own kitchen garden.

-Wagin duck liver parfait with vermouth jelly, Albany sardines with caper and parsley sauce, and west coast octopus with fermented chilli, duck fat and tamarind have cemented themselves as favourites on the Madalena’s menu, but much of the list is fluid, moving with the seasons and the nature of the daily catch.
+Wagin duck liver parfait with vermouth jelly, and Albany sardines with caper and parsley sauce have cemented themselves as favourites on the Madalena’s menu, but much of the list is fluid, moving with the seasons and the nature of the daily catch.
 Influences come via South America, and the source cuisines of Spain, Portugal and the like, but the style is very much individual – bold flavours with a modern Australian accent and a focus on cooking over coals.

 The wine list trips across the world, with an emphasis on small, lo-fi producers, and runs to over 170 bottles, with over a dozen by the glass.
 While the wines are chosen with food in squarely mind, matching is off the agenda, with the Madalena’s philosophy built around embracing the experience as a whole – good food, good wine and good company – as they say, in typically relaxed fashion, “wine is made to be drunk and food is made to be eaten.”